Deep Neural Networks Regularization for Structured Output Prediction: Related work

 In \cite{lerouge15}, our team proposed the use of auto-encoders in order to learn the output distribution in a pre-training fashion with application to image labeling with promising success.
 The approach consists in two sequential steps.
 First, an input and output pre-training is performed in an unsupervised way using autoencoders.
 Then, a finetune is applied on the whole network using supervised data.
 While this approach allows incorporating prior knowledge about the output distribution, it has two main issues.
 First, the alteration of a network output layer is critical and must be performed carefully.
 Moreover, one needs to perform multiple trial-error loops in order to set the autoencoder's training hyper-parameters.
 The second issue is overfitting.
 When pre-training the output auto-encoder, there is actually no information that indicates if the pre-training is helping the supervised task, nor when to stop the pre-training.

 The present work proposes a general and easy to use multi-task training framework for structured output prediction models.
 The input and the output unsupervised tasks are embedded into a regularization scheme and learned in parallel with the supervised task.
+The rationale behind is that the unsupervised tasks should provide a \textit{generalization} aspect to the main supervised task and should limit overfitting.
 This parallel transfer learning which includes an output reconstruction task constitutes the main contribution of this work.
+In structured output context, the role of the output task is to learn the hidden structure within the original output data, in an unsupervised way.
+This can be very helpful in models that do not consider the relations between the components of the output representation such as feedforward neural networks.
 We also show that the proposed framework enables to use labels without input in an unsupervised fashion and its effect on the generalization of the model.
 This can be very useful in applications where the output data is abundant such as in a speech recognition task where the output is ascii text which can be easily gathered from Internet.
 In this article, we validate our proposal on a facial landmark prediction problem over two challenging public datasets (LFPW and HELEN).
 The performed experiments show an improvement of the generalization of deep neural networks and an acceleration of their training.